kentimsit/cronos-wallet-connections-v3/README.md

 -   [Web3 Wallet](https://web3-wallet.github.io/web3-wallet/docs/getting-started)
 -   [TypeChain](https://github.com/dethcrypto/TypeChain) TypeScript bindings for your smart contracts

+Web3 Wallet is an open-source wrapper developed especially to simplify the workflow of Cronos app developers, but it also supports other EVM compatible networks.

 Then, create or update the /app directory.

 ## Env variables